-Our work critically extends prior work on memory-guided attention to more realistic task contexts in which multiple memories compete for attention, revealing ties between how competition is resolved in memory and perception.
+Our work critically extends prior work on memory-quided attention to more realistic task contexts in which multiple memories compete for attention, revealing ties between how competition is resolved in memory and perception.
 To make this advance, we drew on recent fMRI studies examining how the hippocampus prevents interference between competing memories (Favila et al., 2016; Chanales et al., 2017; Wanjia et al., 2021).
 These studies associated highly similar scenes with distinct outcomes and tracked how hippocampal representations of the scenes changed as memory interference was resolved.
-This work has found that while similar memories begin with similar hippocampal representations, these representations become differentiated with repeated competition, consistent with computational models that have proposed activity-dependent representational change in the hippocampus (Norman et al., 2006; Ritvo et al., 2019, 2024).
+This work has found that while similar memories begin with similar hippocampal representations, these representations become differentiated with repeated competition, consistent with computational models that have proposed activity-dependent representational change in the hippocampus (Norman et al., 2006; Ritvo et al., 2019, 2023).
 Complementary work with MEG has shown that the hippocampus may minimize competition between overlapping memories by representing them at different phases of its ongoing theta rhythm (Kerrén et al., 2022).
-We built on this set of findings by asking whether distinct hippocampal representations support online perceptual behavior and are linked to representations in the visual system.
-Instead of focusing on the circumstances that lead to hippocampal differentiation or the absolute magnitude of differentiation, as prior work has done (Favila et al., 2016; Chanales et al., 2017; Wanjia et al., 2021), we focused on variability in hippocampal representations at the end of this process.
-Specifically, we reasoned that this variability would be linked to variation in visual cortex representations and in eye movements during visual search.
-By showing these links, our study demonstrates that memory differentiation in the hippocampus is not just important for direct assessments of memory, but also for natural perceptual behaviors in which memory must be combined with ongoing sensory input.
+Here, we advance the literature on hippocampal memory differentiation in several ways.
+First, by associating similar scenes with distinct spatial locations, we were able to track memory competition during natural visual behavior by measuring whether eye movements were directed near target or competitor spatial locations.
+We found that differentiation of competing memories in the hippocampus was associated with more precise eye movements (i.e. eye movements that were closer to the target location) during memory-quided visual search.
+Thus, our study demonstrates that hippocampal differentiation is not just important for direct assessments of memory, but also for natural perceptual behaviors in which memory must be combined with ongoing sensory input.
 This finding adds to the growing literature suggesting that the separability of hippocampal representations is important for diverse cognitive functions, including navigation (Fernandez et al., 2023), control (Jiang et al., 2020), and reinforcement learning (Ballard et al., 2019).
+Second, by capitalizing on methods from visual neuroscience that allow for precise estimation of spatial receptive fields, we were able to link hippocampal differentiation to more precise preparatory activity in visual cortex.
+This goes beyond prior work on hippocampal differentiation, which has failed to demonstrate that differentiation has any consequences for cortical memory representations.